TracerBench/tracerbench/packages/cli/markdown/compare.md

   --isCIEnv=isCIEnv
       Provides a drastically slimmed down stdout report for CI workflows.
 However does NOT hide analysis.

-  --lcpRegex=lcpRegex
-      The regex pattern to identify the LCP candidate, if undefined, we use the first LCP candidate

   --markers=markers
       (required) [default: domComplete] User Timing Markers